Everything you need to know about augmented reality for mobile marketing

 Projection-based augmented reality

 This type of AR projects artificial light onto real environments.
-This is more commonly used for large-scale events and is therefore less relevant for mobile-focused marketers.
-This video from Microsoft Research shows how projection-based augmented reality, which is also known as spatial augmented reality, can be experienced.
+This is more commonly used for large-scale events and is, therefore, less relevant for mobile-focused marketers.
+This video from Microsoft Research shows how projection-based augmented reality, which is also known as spatial augmented reality, is experienced.

 6 Benefits of augmented reality for mobile marketers

-Augmented reality offers several benefits over more traditional marketing methods.
+Like any marketing strategy there are pros and cons of using augmented reality in marketing.
+However, AR offers several benefits over more traditional marketing methods.
 By gaining the advantages of AR advertising detailed below, you can get an edge over your competitors and make a big impression on your target market.

 Optimize the customer experience